krti01github/Modeling-methanol-synthesis-plant-in-Matlab/README.md

  - Product stream flow
  - Yields, conversions and selectivities
  - Specific electricity consumption
- - Net heat consumption (assuming all heat streams are 100 % utilizable)
+ - Specific net heat consumption (assuming all heat streams are 100 % utilizable)

 The literature and assumptions used for the model are displayed extensively in the comments of the code.